de-passage/strong-types.cpp/README.md

                       // 'int' is the underlying type
     st::strong_value< int,
                       // we use a unique tag to differenciate our type from other
                       // strong values.
-The type doesn't need to be defined, it's
+The type doesn't need to be actually defined struct some_tag,
-                      // what's known as a phantom type. struct some_tag,
                       // After the tag, we can add modifiers. strong_value doesn't
                       // embed anything by default, so with these declarations we'll only